SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 Second: the $34 number at the bottom of the chart is *pure fiction*.
 It does not correspond to any actual fact about this family's finances.
 You could construct this chart to make it larger, smaller, even negative if you wanted, because it's just an error.

-As much as we might laugh at Sandy's mistake of her missing dollar compared to the $40 of profit her business actually turned, the Financial Samurai distortion is worse: it understates this family's annual savings by a factor of *3,000*.
+As much as we might laugh at Tommy's mistake of his missing dollar compared to the $40 of profit his business actually turned, the Financial Samurai distortion is worse: it understates this family's annual savings by a factor of *3,000*.
 It does not belong here in any form, and its inclusion as "cash flow" is a hoax.

 Sadly, many major news outlets, including those who should have the financial savvy to recognize this total bamboozle of a chart, have run with this or a similar version of it when talking about the finances of higher-earning households.
 We can and should do better.

-# Objections
+## Objections

 ### Saving for Future Expenses is an Expense

 You might point to the line item for 529 and say, since this money will eventually be spent on college tuition, it isn't really savings at all, but rather an expenditure that we're booking now instead of later.
 The same for 401(k) contributions -- these dollars will likely be spent in retirement, thus are future expenditures.

 Much like the original chart misappropriates what "cash flow" is, this objection misappropriates what "savings" means.
-The final fate of every saved dollar is either to be spent on something, or passed on to your heirs when you die.
-We could certainly categorize the family's savings into earmarked savings and nonearmarked savings.
+The final fate of every saved dollar is either to be spent on something, or passed on to your heirs when you die, who will then have to either spend that dollar or pass it on to *their* heirs, and so on.
+Every dollar is eventually spent.

+Under the "every dollar saved is eventually spent, thus is not saved" definition, no money is *ever* saved.
+We would have to rewrite the equation as

+> `income - expenses - money eventually spent by you or your heirs = $0`

+But it's just shorter to refer to "money eventually spent by you or your heirs" as savings.

+### Saving for College is Different Though

+Maybe there's some sense in which saving for college is different, because it does feel like a sort of mandatory future expenditure.

+Under this family's given budget, doing so would be unambiguously double-dipping: They're currently spending $63,000/year on daycare and private school, which is enough to cover in-state tuition at a reputable school for two students (in-state expenses at time of writing for University of Washington is $34,000 per off-campus student).

+To put it another way, this is like having $1,000/month rent, and claiming that you have $2,000/month in housing expenses: $1,000 for this month's rent, and $1,000 for the following month's rent.
+Next month is next month, you either book that expense now (in which case you can't claim this month's budget is typical), or later.

+We could certainly categorize the family's savings into earmarked savings and non-earmarked savings.
 Under this metric, the house payment becomes $52,000 of eventually-inherited wealth, and the remainder is earmarked savings that will be spent down in retirement.
 With 20 years of such savings, they'll be passing down an estate worth over *a million dollars* to their heirs.
 The median inheritance in the United States is $69,000, or less than a year and a half of non-earmarked savings for our "cash-strapped" family.
 Not too shabby.